thycotic/privman-docs/policies/elevation-network-share.md

 ## Using the UNC Elevation Policy Template

-Use the UNC Elevation Policy Template to create a customized policy that lets you scan a network share and automatically elevate launches of MSI and EXE files from that share.
+Use the UNC Elevation Policy Template to create a customized policy that lets you scan a network share and automatically elevates launches of MSI and EXE files from that share.

 1. Navigate to __Admin | More__, select __Config Feeds__.
 1. Find __Privilege Manager Product Configuration Feeds__, click __Select Items__.